CSC207-UofT/course-project-trackr/phase0/progress_report.md

 - Does the EventManager have too much responsibility?
 Should we divide EventManager into smaller classes?

+- Should we be storing `Person` classes as instance attributes for `Events`?
+Should we be using generated ID's to link people and events together instead?
+Should we have person classes at all (and just store names in events)?

 ### Part 3: Things That Have Worked Well With Our Design

 While we haven't yet directly dealt with the consequences of our project architecture (we're still _in_ the architecting